rubyiscoding/AllYouCanEatOrderingApp/README.md

-### Sign Up:
-* Users can create an account by providing their name, email, and password.
-* For now, we have hard coded the user credentials for accessing the app.
-  * User Credentials for sign up:
-    - Name: Enter user's name in this field.
-    - Email: user1@email.com, user2@email.com, user3@email.com
-    - Password: password1, password2, password3

 # AllYouCanEatOrderingApp
 This app allows users to choose items from a menu, add them to their order, and save it for future reference.
 The app also provides an option to view past orders, allowing users to modify or delete them as needed.
 It is created as a final project for the first semester of MAPD course.